billroy/run/README.md

 - Schedules your C function to run at the given interval (in ms)
 - Call this from setup()
-- Your function must be declared to be of type void myFunc(void).
+- Your function must be declared to be of type void myFunc(void) (see toggle13 below)
+- If interval is 0 your function is run 'as often as possible'
+- Even magic can't make your 20 ms function run every 10 ms
+- So, don't let your functions hog the CPU.
+- Don't even think of calling delay()

 ### runner()